 Different homes have different kinds of floors and different kinds of floors require different types of tools and approaches to clean.
 What would work on a wooden floor wouldn’t work on one covered in ceramic tiles.
 It definitely wouldn’t work on a carpeted floor.

 Well, don’t start frowning now.
-It’s not that big of a problem as you think and floor cleaning isn’t Rocket Science.
+It’s not as big of a problem as you think and floor cleaning isn’t Rocket Science.
 While most of it takes common sense to understand how we need to clean different floors, we also happen to live in the age of the internet.
 Look up tutorials on how to clean different kinds of floors, whatever your house has.

 - Have a Deep Cleaning Service Done Once Every Two Months